Looking Closely at the Growth Curve for CleanSpark Inc. (CLSK)

 H.C.
 Wainwright gave a rating of “Buy” to CLSK, setting the target price at $24 in the report published on December 11th of the previous year.

-During the last 5 trading sessions, CLSK fell by -2.67%, which changed the moving average for the period of 200-days by -28.91% in comparison to the 20-day moving average, which settled at $12.66.
-In addition, CleanSpark Inc. saw -62.34% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CLSK rose by +9.91%, which changed the moving average for the period of 200-days by -26.68% in comparison to the 20-day moving average, which settled at $12.35.
+In addition, CleanSpark Inc. saw -56.87% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading